rjhalliday/rjhalliday.github.io/_posts/2024-08-26-blue-green-aws-lambda-with-github-actions.md

 By setting up Blue-Green Deployment with these GitHub Workflows, I’ve streamlined the deployment process for my AWS Lambda functions, ensuring safer and more efficient updates.
 This approach minimizes downtime and reduces the risk of disruptions.
 If you have any questions or need further customization, feel free to reach out.
 Happy deploying!

----

-I hope this guide helps you understand how to implement Blue-Green Deployment with GitHub Workflows for AWS Lambda.
-If you need more details or have specific requirements, just let me know!